BuildTheEarth/docs/source/guide/discord-roles.rst

 BTE Discord roles
 -----------------

-In this section we will explain all the roles of the BTE `Discord <link:Discord>`_.
+In this section we will explain all the roles of the BTE `Discord <links:Discord>`_.
 Here you find what each role does, what perks come with it and how you can obtain the role.

 Staff
 ~~~~~